top of page

 Conclusion

-An effective Executive Function coaching session is a multifaceted process, carefully structured to facilitate clear communication, goal-setting, collaboration, and accountability.
+An effective EF coaching session is a multifaceted process, carefully structured to facilitate clear communication, goal-setting, collaboration, and accountability.

 From prioritizing a secure connection with the client to dividing tasks into manageable chunks and emphasizing accountability, each stage is designed to support and empower the client.